Have you tweeted about your #firstsevenjobs? I did!

 Juniorness of the jobs in each field

-Since we know for each job whether it was the first, third or seventh job of the tweeter, we can explore whether some categories are rather first jobs than late first jobs.
+Since we know for each job whether it was the first, third or seventh job of the tweeter, we can explore whether some tags are rather first jobs than late first jobs.
 For this, inside each field we can look if the field was mostly a label for first jobs or for seventh first jobs.
 See it for yourself:

 I’d tend to say that some industries such as Business Development / Consulting are not first-entry jobs (more yellow/green i.e. later jobs), while Non-Profit / Volunteering have a higher proportion of brand-new workers (more blue).
 Not a real surprise I guess?